calvin-okumu/DjangoCRM/backend/API_DOCUMENTATION.md

 1. **New Tenant Creation**: When no `invitation_token` is provided, creates a new tenant with comprehensive company information
 2. **Invitation Acceptance**: When `invitation_token` is provided, joins an existing tenant

+**Required Fields (All Flows):**
+- `email`: User's email address
+- `password`: User's password
+- `first_name`: User's first name
+- `last_name`: User's last name

-**Required Fields for New Tenant:**
+**Required Fields for New Tenant Creation:**
-- `email`, `password`, `first_name`, `last_name`, `company_name`
+- `company_name`: Name of the company/organization

-**Optional Fields for New Tenant:**
+**Optional Fields for New Tenant Creation:**
 - `address`: Physical address of the company
 - `phone`: Contact phone number
 - `website`: Company website URL (validated for proper URL format)
 - `industry`: Industry sector (e.g., Technology, Healthcare, Finance)
 - `company_size`: Company size category (1-10, 11-50, 51-200, 201-1000, 1000+ employees)

-**For Invitations:**
+**Fields for Invitation Acceptance:**
-- `invitation_token` (required, valid and unused invitation token)
+- `invitation_token`: Valid and unused invitation token (required for invitation flow)

 **Validation Rules:**
+- Email must be unique across all users
-- Email domain is used to create unique tenant subdomain
+- For new tenants: Email domain is used to create unique tenant subdomain
-- Website URLs are validated for proper format
+- Website URLs are validated for proper format (if provided)
-- Company name must be unique across all tenants
+- Company name must be unique across all tenants (for new tenant creation)
 - Invitation tokens must be unused and not expired
+- Phone numbers are validated for proper format (if provided)

 **Automatic Group Assignment:**
-- New tenant owners are automatically assigned to "Tenant Owners" group
+- New tenant creators are automatically assigned to "Tenant Owners" group
 - Invited users are assigned to groups based on their invitation role:
   - 'Tenant Owner' → Tenant Owners group
   - 'Employee' → Employees group
   - 'Manager' → Project Managers group
+- Invited users start as unapproved and must be approved by a tenant owner before gaining access

 **Response:**
 Returns authentication token and user/tenant information on successful signup.
+For invitations, the user account is created but access is restricted until approved by a tenant owner.

 ## CORS Configuration